ben-rosner-williamsburg/ben-rosner-williamsburg/README.md

 ### Currently Working On
 * I'm currently working on my capstone project Weather Together.
 It is a daily weather guessing game using TypeScript/React.
-* I'm currently taking the MIT OpenCourseWare Introduction To Computer Science And Programming In Python course.
+* I'm also currently working on a Memory Match game in TypeScript/React.

 ### Technologies